rage/cyber-security-base-19/data/installation.md

 (if the programming exercise is django, then start the server with `manage.py`) or submit the exercise and see the logs on TMC website.

 NB!
-The TMC server tests the exercises with Python 3.5.
+The TMC server tests the exercises with Python 3.7.
 Most likely, your Python installation will be a newer version.
-Make sure that you do not use any features that were introduced after Python 3.5 such as f-strings.
+Make sure that you do not use any features that were introduced after Python 3.7 such as `:=` syntax.
 Otherwise, this may lead to a situation where the tests are passed locally but not remotely.
 You can see the error and the stacktrace by going to the TMC website.